The $n$ body matrix and its determinant

 \Th{SYH} Given $r = (\ldotsx r_{ij} \ldotsx)\in \R^{n \choose 2}_{\geq\, 0}\sstrut7$, there exists $\subs\p n \subset \Rd$ for some $d >0$ such that $r_{ij} = \nnorm{\p_i-\p_j}$ if and only if for any \ro(and hence all\/\ro) $1 \leq k \leq n$, the corresponding reduced Euclidean distance matrix $M\ps n_k(r)$ is positive semi-definite.
 The point configuration $\subs\p n$ is unique up to a Euclidean transformation of $\Rd$.
 The minimal $d$ for which this occurs is given by the rank of $M\ps n_k(r)$.

 \Proof Let us without loss of generality set $k=n$.
 In view of \th{CMpos}, we need only prove that, given $r \in \R^{n \choose 2}_{\geq\, 0}$, if the corresponding reduced Euclidean distance matrix $M\ps n_n(r)$ is positive semi-definite, then we can find a point configuration for which the $r_{ij}$ are the interpoint distances.
-Consider its spectral factorization, \rf{OS}, \Eq{sf}
+Consider its spectral factorization \Eq{sf}

-in which $Q$ is an $\mxp{n-1}$ orthogonal matrix and $D$ is a diagonal matrix of the same size with the eigenvalues $\lambda _ i$, \ $\rg i{n-1}$, on its diagonal and which, by positive semi-definiteness, are all $\geq 0$, \rf{OS}.
+in which $Q$ is an $\mxp{n-1}$ orthogonal matrix and $D$ is a diagonal matrix of the same size with the eigenvalues $\lambda _ i$, \ $\rg i{n-1}$, on its diagonal and which, by positive semi-definiteness, are all $\geq 0$; see \rf{OS} for linear-algebraic details.
 Then set \Eq{AQD}

 where $\sqrt D$ is the diagonal matrix whose entries are $\sigma _i = \sqrt{\lambda _ i}\,$.
 Equation \eq{sf} immediately implies that $A$ satisfies the Gram equation \eq{MA}, and hence defines a corresponding reduced point configuration matrix, namely its \ith column gives $\p_i-\p_n$, where the final point $\p_n$ can be arbitrarily specified.
 Note also that the (nonzero) $\sigma _i$ are the singular values of the reduced point configuration matrix $A$.
 The proof of the remaining statements is left to the reader.